 Lisa has lived on Long Island for many years now, however she actually grew up in the midwest, which isn’t something you’d assume if you met her today.
 By the time she graduated high school, she couldn’t resist the call of the sea.
 Lisa made her move east to attend college at LIU Southampton, where she acquired degrees in Marine Biology, and Business Management & Marketing.
 Lisa fishes primarily inshore with her husband, Bryce and enjoys light tackle/fly fishing the most.
 She also does some big game fishing on occasion.
 In recent years, Lisa has become heavily involved in fisheries management.
 She is currently a technical advisor for the International Convention for the Conservation of Atlantic Tunas (ICATT).
 She is also on the board for the New York Sportfishing Federation, and serves as a technical advisor for the Mid-Atlantic Fisheries Advisory Council.
 Aside from the water, Lisa also has a love for the woods and the field, where she can often be found in a tree stand bowhunting during deer season and upland hunting with her Chessies.

 Jeff grew up fishing all over Long Island starting in 1994 at the age of three years old.
 Over the years, he developed an exceptional passion for this lifestyle and has devoted himself to fishing as one of the biggest aspects of his life.
 Though he holds a masters degree in teaching for Earth & Space Sciences, he decided to follow his greatest passion in life.
 A career where he could teach people in the fishing industry, rather than science in the classroom was the answer for Jeff.
 With roots in freshwater, Jeff spent a lot of his time as a kid fishing in lakes for largemouth bass and fly fishing in rivers for trout.
 As he grew up, his interests turned towards the salt where he now spends the majority of his time.
-During the season you can usually expect to find him on our local beaches and bays pursuing striped bass, false albacore, and bluefish with an intense admiration for all species.
+During the season you can usually expect to find him on our local waters pursuing striped bass, false albacore, and bluefish with an intense admiration for all species.
 Though he still covers all types of fishing from trout to tuna, he has earned a reputation as the fly fishing & surfcasting specialist in the shop.
+Jeff currently runs a 21' Sportsman 214 Tournament Bay Boat from White Water Marine, and he is a USCG Licensed Captain, and New York State Licensed Guide that enjoys teaching people how to work our local waters.

 Rigging Specialist & Fishing Tech/Tackle Consultant